pyOpenSci/pyopensci.github.io/_posts/2023-01-26-community-manager-job-available.md

 ## About pyOpenSci
 pyOpenSci is a diverse scientific open source community that develops processes and standards for creation and maintenance of scientific Python packages.
-We also have a mission to increase participation of groups that have been traditionally underrepresented if not missing from the open source community through both mentorship and strategic partnerships with existing organizations such as Metadocencia, Open Science Labs, pyLadies, geoLatinas and other organizations.
+We also have a mission to increase participation of groups that have historically underrepresented / excluded from the open source community through both mentorship and strategic partnerships with existing organizations such as [MetaDocencia](https://www.metadocencia.org/), [Open Science Labs](https://opensciencelabs.org/), [pyLadies](https://pyladies.com/), [geoLatinas](https://geolatinas.org/) and other organizations.

 pyOpenSci’s core program is open peer review of scientific Python software.